sinch/ios-call-your-twitter-friends/README.md

     }
 ```

-For every friend in the friend list, we'll go ahead and make a request to store that friend's info.
+For every user followed in the list, we'll go ahead and make a request to store that user’s info.
 To store the info, replace the `// 3` comment with:

 ```objective-c
                 if ([urlResponse statusCode] == 429) {